Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Generally, dogs are more easily trained after exercise.
 This is because they’ve already expended their pent-up energy.

-Like most dogs, food is probably what drives your puppy.
-Pick up some high quality training treats and use them as rewards whenever they get things right.
+The trick to training your dog effectively lies in discovering precisely what motivates them - for most, it's food.
+Pick up some high-quality training treats and use them as rewards whenever they get things right.
 Other dogs are more motivated by toys or even by petting and scratches.

-No matter what it is, try to figure it out because it’ll be the most valuable training tool you can have.
+No matter what it is, try to figure it out because it’ll be the most valuable puppy training tool you can have.

 Dog Toys

-- Chew toys – These help address a dog’s natural tendency to chew.
+Chew toys – These help address a dog’s natural tendency to chew.
 By giving them something of their own to chew, you keep them from destroying your own stuff.
 Chew toys also give them something to do when they’re bored.

-- Playtime toys – These are used only during active play and are not meant for chewing all day long.
+Playtime toys – These are used only during active play and are not meant for chewing all day long.
 These include fetch balls, frisbees, and similar toys.

-- Comfort toys – These might bring a sense of security, especially for dogs with separation anxiety.
-They include dog plush toys, blankets, and squeaky toys.
+Comfort toys – These might bring a sense of security, especially for dogs with separation anxiety.
+They include plush dog toys, blankets, and squeaky toys.

-- Interactive toys – These help with mental stimulation.
+Interactive toys – These help with mental stimulation.
 They might include puzzle toys, treat-dispensing toys, and tetherballs.

 Make sure everyone is calm and ask them to wait for the dog to approach them and not the other way around.

-A very good way for human family members to meet a new dog for the first time is to first take it for a walk.
+A very good way for human family members to meet a new dog for the first time is first to take it for a walk.
 This gets rid of their excess energy and will make it easier to control them.

-Then, give each family member a high value treat to hold.
+Then, give each family member a high-value treat to hold.
 If the dog approaches them, they hand over the treat.
 This helps the dog associate positive feelings with each one.

 Throughout the entire introduction, keep in mind that you’re in control.
 Make sure you observe the dog’s body language.
 A wagging tail is generally a good sign.
-If they look excited, relaxed, and eager to play, keep at it because the dog is comfortable and being social.

 On the other hand, if their tail is stiff and their ears are folded back, you might want to take the dog out of the situation and try even more slowly next time.
 Other obvious signs of discomfort are pulling back or even growling or being aggressive.